m-ripper/jovo-plugin-class-handler/plugin/README.md

 }
 ```

-`handlers` can be a string like in the example above (regex is supported), but also a direct import:
+Parts of `handlers` can be a string like in the example above (regex is supported), but also a direct import:
 ```typescript
 import RootHandler from './handlers/root.handler';